Intrauterine Device Placement and Removal

 Equipment

-Regardless of the type of IUD being used or removed, the equipment remains essentially the same, except for the specific IUD being inserted.
-The equipment needed to perform IUD placement includes:
+Regardless of the type of IUD inserted or removed, the equipment is essentially the same.
+The equipment required to perform IUD placement includes the following:

-• Gloves - two pairs, including a pair of sterile gloves
+• Two pairs of examination gloves, including a pair of sterile gloves

 • Sterile uterine sound